slzhffktm/go-http-test/README.md

 	// Register a custom handler for the specified path server.RegisterHandler(path, http.MethodGet, func(w httptest.ResponseWriter, r *http.Request) {
-        // You can do validation for the request here, e.g. request header, body, etc assert.Equal(t, "application/json", r.Header.Get("Content-Type"))
+        // You can do validation for the request here, e.g. request header, body, query params, etc

 		w.SetStatusCode(http.StatusOK)
 		w.SetBodyBytes(expectedResBody)
 	})

-	// You can also return a JSON by using a struct with json tag/map[string]any. type resStruct struct {
+	// You can also return a JSON by using a struct with json tag or map[string]any. type resStruct struct {
 		Abcd string `json:"abcd"`
 		Efgh int    `json:"efgh"`